What are mitral stenosis, mitral regurgitation and mitral valve prolapse?

 Balloon mitral valvuloplasty

-During this cardiac catheterization procedure, an interventional cardiologist will insert a thin tube (catheter) into a vein in the leg, and then guide the tube to your child’s heart.
+During this cardiac catheterization procedure, an interventional cardiologist will insert a thin tube (catheter) into a vein in the leg, then guide the tube to your child’s heart.
 A special technique is then used to guide the catheter across the atrial septum (the thin wall separating the two upper chambers of the heart) and into the left atrium, which allows direct access to the mitral valve.
 The catheter is then advanced across the mitral valve.
 The catheter will have a balloon on the end of it.
-The balloon will be briefly inflated to open up the narrow valve, then deflated and withdrawn.
+The balloon will be briefly inflated to open the narrow valve, then deflated and withdrawn.
 Sometimes, two catheters and balloons are used.
 After this procedure, older children will spend one night in CHOP’s dedicated post-catheterization recovery unit before returning home.
 They will also need to rest for the next few days, but then can resume normal activity.
 Newborns with critical conditions or children who are already inpatients at CHOP may stay in the hospital slightly longer, either in the Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), where they will receive around-the-clock attention from a team of dedicated cardiac critical care medicine specialists, or in the Cardiac Care Unit (CCU).

 Surgery to repair or replace the valve

-Surgeons will separate the valve’s fused leaflets or attempt to repair the valve’s defect so that it can work properly.
+Surgeons will separate the valve’s fused leaflets or attempt to repair the valve’s defects so that it can work properly.
 If the valve cannot be repaired, they will replace it with a mechanical (man-made) valve or a valve from a donated organ.
 In cases where a mechanical valve is used, your child will need to take a blood thinner for the rest of their life to prevent clots from forming on the valve.

 Outlook for mitral valve defects